SQL++ Query Strings

 Arguments

-value.
+WHERE evaluates expression to a BOOLEAN value.
 You can chain any number of expressions in order to implement

 sophisticated filtering capabilities.